 Current role: Director

 Lawrence started working for Seymour Hotels at the Pomme d’Or Hotel as a Junior Manager.
 He then moved, with his wife Gillian whom he had met at Lausanne Hotel School, to manage The Pavilion at Greve de Lecq, before becoming General Manager at Hotel De La Plage – a position which Lawrence and Gillian’s son, Timothy, would also eventually hold.

-Upon the acquisition of Le Coie Hotel, Lawrence then took on responsibility for both hotels and remains to this day as Director of Seymours Limited.
+Upon the acquisition of Le Coie Hotel, Lawrence then took on responsibility for both hotels.
+Lawrence sadly passed away in South Africa on 26 July 2021.

 As a highly respected HR professional, Sue joined the company in 1997 as the Human Resources Director, and remains to this day as Director of Seymour Hotels Ltd. Her artwork can be seen around the Belvedere in the Merton Hotel.

 Current role: Director

 David started working for Seymour Hotels in 1981 after studying Hotel, Catering & Tourism Administration at Surrey University, following many early years' work experience in the hotels.
 He was appointed Managing Director in 1996.
 As MD, David established the Merton Aquadome, acquired the Watersplash and Greenhills Hotel, developed the Merton Suites & Residence De La Plage, and continues to develop the existing Seymour portfolio.

 Another Seymour love story!
 David’s childhood sweetheart, Tina, joined the group before David as Rita Seymour’s assistant.
 It was working for the Seymour Group that allowed David and Tina to reconnect as friends before Tina officially joined the Seymour family.
 Tina remains actively involved day-to-day as Housekeeping Director.